isa-nurbek/python-project-49/README.md

 ## Demo
 [![Demo for Calculator game](https://asciinema.org/a/bdOugBFgGm4HASXZWZfrsNX5K.svg)](https://asciinema.org/a/bdOugBFgGm4HASXZWZfrsNX5K)
-**"Click the link to watch the demo in Asciinema."**
+Click the link above to watch the demo in Asciinema!

 Enjoy solving math problems with the Calculator game!

 ---

-# Brain Even Game
+# Game: "Brain Even"

 ## Description
-The **Brain Even** game is a simple console-based game that tests the player's ability to determine whether a number is even or odd.
+The goal of the **Brain Even** game is to test the player's ability to determine whether a number is even or odd.

 ## Rules
 1. The player is presented with a random number.